Math Placement Assessment FAQs

 Can I practice using the ALEKS input tools before I begin the Placement Assessment?

-ALEKS will begin with a brief tutorial to make sure you are comfortable with the math palette tools before your Placement Assessment begins.
-The tutorial shows you how to enter different types of answers, how to use the ALEKS calculator, and how to graph.
-If you aren’t sure how to input an answer, or need help while you are taking the ALEKS Placement Assessment, select the Help button below the answer pallet tools.
-Going to the tutorial during your Placement Assessment will NOT impact your Placement Assessment results.
+Yes.
+ALEKS begins with a short tutorial to help you get comfortable with the math input tools before the assessment starts.
+The tutorial shows how to enter different types of answers, use the ALEKS calculator, and graph.
+If you are unsure how to enter an answer or need help during the assessment, select the Help button below the answer tools.
+Opening the tutorial during your Placement Assessment will NOT affect your results.

 Taking the Placement Assessment